cherdt/docker-scan-targets/README.md

 ### Joomla

+    make setup
     make joomla

+### To see all options

+    make help

 ## Motivation
 You, theoretically, want to use some of the interesting web application analysis tools in Kali Linux, or maybe try using Nessus Essentials or OpenVAS to scan a web app.
 You need a target.
 Why not a container?

-*Question:* Docker and Docker Compose are so easy, why wrap them in a Makefile?
+- **Question:** Docker and Docker Compose are so easy, why wrap them in a Makefile?
-*Answer:* I don't feel like remembering the syntax.
+- **Answer:** I don't feel like remembering the syntax.
 Syntactic sugar can be a good thing.
 Plus, if I do need to remember the syntax, it's in the Makefile.